 I have been impressed with how well she has learned each of these motions.
 She even acts sad or silly when it says to.
 It keeps her attention and she loves when we all play as a family.
 Sometimes she wants to play twice in a row!

 We currently play without the block as she doesn’t understand it.
 It’s only a small part of the game and something she will grow into – which means a longer lifespan for this game in our house!

 Elefun & Friends Crocodile Dentist Game

-This is one game I thought would be too tough for a 2 year old.
-I think about how terrible I am at bowling and then assumeb it would be 500 times harder for a toddler.
-Instead, the smaller set is perfect and creates a lot of fun.
+This is one game I thought would be too tough for a 2-year-old.
+I think about how terrible I am at bowling and then assume it would be 500 times harder for a toddler.
+Instead, the smaller set makes this a perfect activity!

 First Orchard – HABA My Very First Games